instructlab/instructlab/README.md

    ilab diff
    ```

 2. To ensure `ilab` is registering your new knowledge or skills, you can run the `ilab diff` command.
-The following is the expected result after adding the new compositional skill foo-lang:
+The following is the expected result after adding the new compositional skill `foo-lang`:

    ```shell
    (venv) $ ilab diff